Story summary

 Independence and nationhood

-Thousands of settlers, mostly from England, Scotland and Ireland, began to arrive in New Zealand from the 1840s, and they set up their own government in the 1850s.
+Thousands of settlers, mostly from England, Scotland and Ireland, began to arrive in New Zealand in the 1840s, and they set up their own government in the 1850s.
 Over the next 150 years the country became less dependent on the British government.
 But there are still many signs of the historic link with Britain – for example, the monarch’s head appears on New Zealand coins.

 New Zealand is a small independent country which plays an active role in the United Nations and the Commonwealth.
 It is a distinctive nation, with its own traditions and ways of life.
 It has its own flag, coat of arms, national anthem and national holidays.